Health Savings Account (HSA)

 • How much can I contribute?

 Employee voluntary contributions are deposited each pay period.
 Funds must be available in the account before use, unlike a HCFSA.
+If enrolling mid-year, the total employee contribution is divided into the remaining months of the calendar year.

 Employer Contribution $500 $1,000